-Figure 11 - apparent spot size measurement at the detector due to various effects for the fixed tomographic LGS WFS spots (left) and that of Patrolling WFS (TT sharpening) LGS WFS spots (right).
+Figure 11 - Apparent spot size at the detector due to various effects for the fixed tomographic LGS WFS spots (left) and the apparent spot size at the detector of Patrolling WFS (TT sharpening) LGS WFS spots (right).
 Charge diffusion term is set to 0 here in order to make an optical estimate of FWHM, which is appropriate for determining the detector pixel scale.
+[The EBS models charge diffusion and so will the final system when transfer curve calibration is performed on the as-built system.]